 Here are 6+ tips to budget family holidays this year.
+Prices are rising but sound budget plans are timeless in application.
 No need to stress or have anxiety about the approaching holidays if you follow these simple steps.
-Includes access to a FREE book for planning ALL your holiday needs.

 Money, or lack of money, can be the cause of a lot of stress during the holidays.
 For some of us, we’re simply annoyed that we don’t have all the funds we’d like for decorations or gifts.
 Others of us are dealing with major financial setbacks that eat up an enormous amount of our brain and willpower to deal with every day.

 While I can’t solve the financial problems you’re currently struggling with, I can sympathize AND hopefully help you see that the holidays don’t need to add to your money worries.
 With planning, creativity and a little grace for yourself and others, this holiday season can be the best yet, regardless of how much money you do or don’t spend.

 Preliminary Step to Budget Family Holidays

 It’s very important to do the following in order to accurately budget family holidays.

 We’re taking a moment to ponder and write down some possible money problems this holiday season.
 For this step, you may want to focus only money issues.
 However, there may be many other matters surrounding any financial problems you’re having this season.
 If so, it would be good to note those, too.